everx-labs/sdk-samples/README.md

   Or explore a more complex [Web application imitating p2p exchange](/demo/simple-web-app).

 - Explore new features.
-  We constantly update the repository with samples that use new features.
+  We constantly update the repository with samples that use new SDK features.
-  Find these samples in [examples](/examples) folder.

 To get a deeper understanding dive into [SDK guides](https://docs.ton.dev/86757ecb2/p/783f9d-about-sdk) where you can find extensive explanations and descriptions of each step of DApp development on Free TON.

 # Repository structure
-`best practices` In this folder we will post samples demonstating best practices of implementation of some use cases

-`demo` folder contains demo samples that can be used as a quick start and also can be installed via [TONDEV](https://github.com/tonlabs/tondev).
+`demo` folder contains demo samples that can be used as a quick start and also can be installed via [TONDEV](https://github.com/tonlabs/tondev#install-demo-project) .

-`examples` folder contains samples demonstrating different sdk features using high-level SDK functions and is constantly replenished with samples with new sdk features.
+`core_examples` folder contains samples demonstrating different core SDK functionality and is constantly replenished with samples with new core sdk features.
+At the moment only [@tonclient/core](https://github.com/tonlabs/ton-client-js) JS package samples are present.
+If you need Rust samples, leave us an issue and we will provide you with it.
-See news about new samples [here](https://docs.ton.dev/86757ecb2/p/6553fc-api-and-sdk)

-`low level` folder contains samples working on low-level sdk functions, which may be useful to implement some complex use-cases.
+`appkit_examples` folder contains samples that use [AppKit - Free TON Javascript Application Kit](https://github.com/tonlabs/appkit-js) - package that is built over the [@tonclient/core](https://tonlabs.github.io/ton-client-js/) package and purposed to simplify writing applications on Free TON

 `nfc_card` folder contains examples of projects working with NFC Security Card using React-Native, Swift and Android SDKs.